 Q - When are services conducted and who may attend?

 A - Erev Shabbat services are typically conducted at 7:30 p.m. on each Friday night.
-There are special event services such as Ruach, Rock Shabbat, Bar/Bat Mitzvah, and Family services which often start earlier.
+Generally, the first Friday of each month, there is a Pre-Service "Nosh" at 6:30 p.p. followed by a 7:00 p.m.
+Service.
+From Memorial Day to Labor Day, Friday night services generally start at 7:00 p.m.
+There are special event services such as Musical Shabbats, Ruach, Rock Shabbat, Bar/Bat Mitzvah, and services with Shabbat dinners which often start earlier.
 The calendar for Temple’s website (www.Avodah.org) should always be consulted before each service.
 Services are also conducted on Shabbat morning when there is a Bar/Bat Mitzvah and on holidays.

 3. RELIGIOUS SCHOOL

 Q - What are the requirements to become a Bar/Bat Mitzvah?

 A – Our religious leaders, and our Temple Educator, in conjunction with the support of our Officers and Trustees, are committed to a strong religious education for our children in order to insure well-educated Jews.
 As such, and to add meaning to one becoming a Bar/Bat Mitzvah, B'nai Mitzvah students must complete five years of religious education, which means starting in the 3rd grade and continuing continuously through 7th grade.
 While this is the minimum requirement, many of our youngsters start much earlier, entering in our kindergarten or 1st grade.